 'Domestic' Training Routes

-If you want to become an electrician, you may see training courses advertised for a ‘domestic installer’ or even a ‘domestic electrician’.
+If you want to become an electrician, you may see advertisements for ‘domestic installer courses’ or even ‘domestic electrician courses’.

 Although these can often seem an attractive option as they are shorter and less expensive than more comprehensive training routes for ‘commercial’ electricians, we strongly recommend caution when researching these options, as you may pay for a course or bundle of qualifications which provides you with a limited range of skills.